What will the future look like? Team up and find out.

 When Alberta Innovates first started the program in 2009, the goal was to support undergraduate student teams from Alberta in acquiring and developing research skills in the newly emerging field of synthetic biology, and to prepare them for the international Genetically Engineered Machines (iGEM) competition held annually in Boston, Massachusetts (United States).

 Since then, geekStarter has developed into a program rich with opportunities for Alberta’s high school and university students.
-It expanded beyond synthetic biology into other STEM areas, such as Information and Communication Technologies (ICT) and Nanotechnology (Nano), and continued its emphasis on critical 21st century skills such as creativity, accountability, communication, and sustainable practices.
+It expanded beyond synthetic biology into other STEM areas, such as new Information and Communication Technologies (ICT) and Nanotechnology (Nano), and continued its emphasis on critical 21st century skills such as creativity, collaboration, communication, and sustainable practices.